 Level 2: On-site assembly of launcher/receiver

-Communication has always been a challenge for cross country pipelines.
+Communication has always been a challenge for cross-country pipelines.
 In the early years of pipeline design and construction, they would only dream of having all the ends of the pipeline talking to each other.
-As technology improved, pipelines started pushing towards different ways of communicating: from the standard telephone communication to radio to fibre optic.
-These days most of the pipelines either have fibre optic installed or are busy looking into retrofitting fibre optic lines onto the pipelines.
+As technology improved, pipelines started pushing towards different communication methods, from standard telephone communication to radio to fibre optic.
+These days, most pipelines either have fibre optic installed or are busy looking into retrofitting fibre optic lines into the pipelines.
 The fibre optic cable is installed in a duct on top of the pipe.
 The cable usually has about 32 fibres that can be used for communication.
-In general, a pipeline communication only uses a few of these fibres, the remainder then gets sold to the telecoms companies and the fibre line becomes a second income for the pipeline company.
-The fibre optic cable makes use of light signals that get sent via the fibre to give signals as needed between the ends of the pipeline.
-By using fibre optics, the pipeline operator can give signals to open and close valves shut down pumps, and provide a time of arrival for products, to name a few examples.
+In general, a pipeline communication only uses a few of these fibres; the remainder then gets sold to the telecom companies, and the fibre line becomes a second income for the pipeline company.
+The fibre optic cable uses light signals sent via the fibre to give signals as needed between the ends of the pipeline.
+By using fibre optics, the pipeline operator can give signals to open and close valves, shut down pumps, and provide a time of arrival for products, for example.
 The latest technology with fibre optics is called intrusion detection.
-The fibre uses acoustic sensing to detect interference on the pipeline and can pinpoint where the intruder is busy digging or driving over the pipeline.
+The fibre uses acoustic sensing to detect interference in the pipeline and can pinpoint where the intruder is digging or driving over the pipeline.
 This is especially helpful in areas where 3rd party intrusion is high, like West Africa and Mexico.

-Although fibre is essential to ensure communication on pipelines now and into the future, it’s not a very modular installation and most of the fibre optic systems would probably be installed using level 2 or 3 of the modularization process.
+Although fibre is essential to ensure communication on pipelines now and into the future, it’s not a very modular installation, and most fibre optic systems would probably be installed using level 2 or 3 of the modularization process.

 9 Filter/Dehydration Stations

-Filter skids are used in a wide application in the hydrocarbon pipeline industry.
-In certain industries like the aviation industry, the cleanliness of the product must be maintained.
-In general, most pipeline systems get designed to have a filtering system before they enter a facility and as they move to the next portion of the facility.
-Filter systems are also very common to protect specialist equipment.
+Filter skids are used widely in the hydrocarbon pipeline industry.
+In certain industries, like the aviation industry, the cleanliness of the product must be maintained.
+In general, most pipeline systems are designed to have a filtering system before they enter a facility and as they move to the next portion of the facility.
+Filter systems are also very common in protecting specialist equipment.
 In gas pipelines, for instance, the gas is filtered to less than 2 microns before it can power the gas turbines, as any large particles can damage the turbines.
-Filter skids are also often seen before compressor stations to ensure compressors are not damaged.
-During pigging operations, most of the dust and debris in the pipelines are removed utilizing a pig, which then needs to be taken out of the system at some stage.
-Filter skids are perfect for this and as part of the pigging exercise, filter skids are usually connected to the kicker lines at the pig receiving facilities.
+Filter skids are often seen before compressor stations to ensure compressors are not damaged.
+During pigging operations, most of the dust and debris in the pipelines are removed utilizing a pig, which needs to be removed from the system at some stage.
+Filter skids are perfect for this, and as part of the pigging exercise, they are usually connected to the kicker lines at the pig receiving facilities.
 When gas is found at wells drilled in the ground, it’s usually wet and has particles trapped in it as part of the stream.
-Filtering and dehydration skids work perfectly to clean up the gas before moving it into the gas gathering network.
-The most common filter skids use cyclone filters to remove the larger particles and then make use of candle type filters to remove the smaller particles.
+Filtering and dehydration skids work perfectly to clean up the gas before moving it into the gas-gathering network.
+The most common filter skids use cyclone filters to remove the larger particles and then use candle-type filters to remove the smaller particles.
 When dehydration is needed, desiccant dryers are often employed to remove the water from the system.

 Filter skids are perfect for modular fabrication and installation.
-Although filter skids can also get relatively big, most of the times a typical filter skid can fit onto a truck and be transported to site.
-Level 1 modularization would thus work very well when it comes to filter and dehydration skids.
+Although they can also get relatively big, most of the time, a typical filter skid can fit onto a truck and be transported to the site.
+Thus, level 1 modularization would work very well when it comes to filter and dehydration skids.
 In some cases, contractors might choose to go with level 2 modularization due to size or location, but you would seldom see a level 3 modularization approach taken on remote filter skids.

-Heating skids are most commonly used in gas applications as well as heavy fuel oil and crude oil applications.
-When the pressure of a natural gas pipeline or system is dropped, the Joule Thomson effect drops the temperature of the system as well.
+Heating skids are most commonly used in gas applications, heavy fuel oil, and crude oil applications.
+When the pressure of a natural gas pipeline or system is dropped, the Joule Thomson effect also drops the system’s temperature.
 The rule of thumb for these calculations is 0,5 degC for every 1 Bar pressure dropped.
 Heating skids are thus very often used before pressure reduction stations are installed.
 The most common heating skids use water bath heaters that get heated by burning the gas or using electricity.
-The water bath heater heats the gas to the required temperature before the drop in pressure reduces the temperature again.
-In some of the latest PRS (pressure reduction station) designs, the energy from the pressure drop is converted into electricity and the electricity is then used to power the heating system.
+The water bath heater heats the gas to the required temperature before the pressure drop reduces the temperature again.
+In some of the latest PRS (pressure reduction station) designs, the energy from the pressure drop is converted into electricity, which is then used to power the heating system.
 Another application where heating skids are frequently used is HFO (heavy fuel oil) installations.
-As with crude oil, the product does not flow easily and if it’s not heated, the viscosity blocks the pumps and filters.
+As with crude oil, the product does not flow easily, and if it’s not heated, the viscosity blocks the pumps and filters.
 Heating skids are used in this particular application to keep the product at the correct flowing temperature.
-With certain pipelines that transport waxy crude, the whole pipeline needs to have heating pads or stations to ensure the product can flow as required.
-Heating skids play an important role in the oil and gas industry and should be engineered correctly to ensure the integrity of the system.
+With certain pipelines that transport waxy crude, the whole pipeline must have heating pads or stations to ensure the product can flow as required.
+Heating skids play an important role in the oil and gas industry and should be engineered correctly to ensure the system’s integrity.

-Modular heating skids are very common and can either be skid mounted or containerized.
-Heating skids would thus be great for level 1 modularization but could also be modularized up to level 2 and 3 as needed.
+Modular heating skids are very common and can be skid-mounted or containerized.
+Thus, heating skids would be great for level 1 modularization but could also be modularized up to levels 2 and 3 as needed.

 When cooling and cryogenic skids are evaluated, both work well with level 1 and level 2 modularization.
-Level 3 could work for certain applications, but would over complicate the site construction process and potentially delay the project.
+Level 3 could work for certain applications, but it would overcomplicate the site construction process and potentially delay the project.